Open-top double-decker tours, departing every 30 minutes from its stop outside Cardiff Castle and making a short circuit of the city....

 A grand house was built into the western wall in the 1420s by the Earl of Warwick and was extended in the 17th century by the Herbert family (the earls of Pembroke), but by the time the Butes acquired it a century later it had fallen into disrepair.
 The first marquess of Bute hired architect Henry Holland and Holland's father-in-law, the famous landscape-architect Lancelot 'Capability' Brown, to get the house and grounds into shape.

-A 50-minute guided tour takes you through the interiors of this flamboyant fantasy world, from the winter smoking room in the clocktower with decor expounding on the theme of time (zodiac symbols grouped into seasons, Norse gods representing the days of the week, and a fright for anyone who dares listen at the door – look up as you pass through the doorway), to the mahogany-and-mirrors narcissism of Lord Bute's bedroom , with a gilded statue of St John the Evangelist (the marquess' name saint) and 189 bevelled mirrors on the ceiling, which reflect the name 'John' in Greek.
+A 50-minute guided tour takes you through the interiors, from the winter smoking room in the clocktower with decor expounding on the theme of time (zodiac symbols grouped into seasons, Norse gods representing the days of the week, and a fright for anyone who dares listen at the door – look up as you pass through the doorway), to the mahogany-and-mirrors narcissism of Lord Bute's bedroom, with a gilded statue of St John the Evangelist (the marquess' name saint) and 189 bevelled mirrors on the ceiling, which reflect the name 'John' in Greek.

-Some but not all of these rooms can be accessed with a regular castle entry, which includes an excellent audio guide (available in a children's edition and in a range of languages).
+The regular castle entry allows you access to the banqueting hall and includes an excellent audio guide (available in a children's edition and in a range of languages).
 Start your visit by viewing the short film, screened in a room above the gift ship, which provides a wordless representation of the castle's journey through history.
 Leading off from here is a WWII air raid shelter preserved in a long cold corridor within the castle walls.